will-langdale/matchbox/README.md

 ### I want data from linked datasets

-I want the name of a company as it appears in Companies House and its ID from Data Hub.
+I want the name of a company as it appears in Companies House, and its ID from Data Hub.
+We can do this in the DBMS, or in Python.

 ```sql
 select